Chief Executive Officer, President

 Chief Quality Learning Officer

-Brian M. Parker, MD, is the Chief Quality Officer for Allegheny Health Network.
-In this role, Dr. Parker is responsible for ensuring that the highest standards of patient care quality, safety, and service excellence are achieved across the system’s eight hospitals and its hundreds of clinical locations, primary care offices and specialty practices.
+Brian M. Parker, MD, is the Chief Quality & Learning Officer for Allegheny Health Network.
+In this role, Dr. Parker is responsible for ensuring that the highest standards of patient care quality, safety, and service excellence are achieved across the system’s 14 hospitals and its hundreds of clinical locations, primary care offices and specialty practices.

 Dr. Parker has more than two decades of experience in health care, holding leadership roles in quality and patient safety, risk management, patient experience, hospital operations, and education.
 Following almost 20 years at Cleveland Clinic, Dr. Parker joined AHN in early 2017.